AbhiramReddyD/The-Selenium-Project/README.md

-# Selenium
+## Selenium

-Using Selenium with Pyrthon
+# Using Selenium with Python and ChromeDriver

 For webbrowser automation and testing <br/>
-An some simple bots to automate web process
+An built some simple bots to automate web process like login<br/>
+Enter some data and click buttons or navigate through web pages<br/>